Research in the School of Chemistry and Biosciences

 Cell and Molecular Biology

-Our dynamic and highly accomplished Cell and Molecular Biology research group studies molecular mechanisms important for cellular function in health and disease with a special emphasis on chronic diseases such as obesity, type II diabetes, cardiovascular disease, cancer and infertility.
+Our dynamic and highly accomplished CMB research group studies molecular mechanisms important for cellular function in health and disease.

 Centre for Skin Sciences